Japan Maritime Self-Defense Force: Flag and insignia

+The "Z" maritime signal flag was used by Admiral Tōgō as a victory flag at the Battle of Tsushima, and has been used on occasion by the JMSDF as an unofficial ensign to avoid controversy with the Rising Sun flag.

 Music and traditions

 The JMSDF has maintained some historic links with the Imperial Japanese Navy.
 Today's JMSDF continues to use the same martial songs, naval flags, signs, and technical terms as the IJN.
 The JMSDF still uses the Warship March, the old service march of the IJN, as its official service march.
 It also maintains the IJN bugle calls tradition, as every ship and shore establishment command maintain a platoon or squad of bugle players.

+The JMSDF band has also added popular anime soundtracks to their repertoire, with the soundtrack from Space Battleship Yamato becoming a signature song for the band.